Another month, another roundup of Creative Boom's favourite books to add to your shelves. As usual, we're mixing it up.

 The Fundamentals of Graphic Design by Gavin Ambrose, Paul Harris, and Nigel Ball

-This bestselling introduction to graphic design has been completely updated throughout for 2019's student to include more on electronic media and screen-based design, including new material on social media, apps and design for the web, and a new section on digital design tools.
+This bestselling introduction to graphic design has been completely updated throughout for 2019's students to include more on electronic media and screen-based design, including new material on social media, apps and design for the web, and a new section on digital design tools.
 But it's not just for students; it's always good to brush up on one's skills no matter how established.